GE Vernova Hitachi Nuclear Energy: Fuel manufacturing sites

-Established in 1970, it has helped Japanese consumers provide nuclear energy.
-Originally the area consisted of rural farmlands, but has developed into an industrial community, with the power plant becoming important to the economy in Yokosuka.
+Established in 1970, this site has provided Japanese consumers with nuclear energy.
+Originally built on rural farmland, the Kurihama site has developed into an industrial community, with the power plant becoming an important part of the economy in the Kanagawa region.

 Outreach in North Carolina

-GE Hitachi Nuclear Energy (GEH) announced plans to expand its Wilmington operations, aiming to create roughly 500 new jobs over the next five years to support the deployment of its modular reactor, the BWRX-300.
-These reactors are planned to go around the world, including the U.K., Poland, Sweden, Czech Republic, Estonia, and Canada.
-GEH has already hired around 250 employees this year and expects these jobs to significantly impact the North Carolina economy while helping meet climate goals.
+In 2022, GE Hitachi Nuclear Energy announced plans to expand its Wilmington operations, aiming to create roughly 500 new jobs over the next five years to support the deployment of its modular reactor, the BWRX-300.
+These reactors are planned to be installed around the world, including the U.K., Poland, Sweden, Czech Republic, Estonia, and Canada.
+GEH had already hired around 250 employees at the time of its announcement and expected these jobs to significantly impact the North Carolina economy while helping to meet climate goals.